Coping with Infidelity: Part 1

 R.J.'s greatest failure was dishonesty.
 If she had been honest with her husband about her need for conversation, and they had resolved the problem, Bob's conversations with her would not have been so enchanting.

-It's almost impossible to stumble into an affair if you follow the Rule of Honesty.
+It's almost impossible to stumble into an affair if you follow the Policy of Radical Honesty.
 Her husband loves her dearly, and if she were to have told him about her frustration with their conversation, he probably would have taken steps to improve.
 In the beginning of her relationship with him, he may have spent hours talking to her just as his best friend did.
 In the beginning of their relationship, she may have fallen in love with him because of their conversation.
 But, as so many spouses do, he began talking to her less and less, little knowing that he was draining her Love Bank.

 The solution to R.J.'s problem at the time she wrote her letter is to follow the Rule of Honesty.
 She should write her husband the same letter she wrote me.
 He should know about the disaster that is about to take place so he can protect both himself and herself from it.